mazwat/mazwat.github.io/cybernetics-ws.md

 This week your primary focus for the workshop should be on your project and your specific needs and requirements.

-The theme for the week is intended as a su
+The theme for the week is intended as a sup
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIxMjc0NzQxNTBdfQ==
+eyJoaXN0b3J5IjpbMTA2NjAwNzgxOF19
 -->